SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

    python manage.py pgmakemigrations

-This will generate migrationt that creates the partitioned table with a default partition.
+This will generate a migration that creates the partitioned table with a default partition.

 Adding/removing partitions manually